 Cellars

 Repair category -

-Notes N/A.
+Notes N/A

-Electricity Repair category 2 Notes The electrical installation appears dated as the electrical switchgear is of an older style.
+Electricity Repair category 2 Notes The electrical installation appears dated as the fuse box is of an older style and there is a general lack of sockets within some apartments which may not meet current day needs.
+Full or partial rewiring may be required.
 Further advice will be available from an NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.

-Electricity

-Repair category 2

-Notes Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.